-The constant emails and notifications from retailers may seem annoying for some, but millennials embrace it.
-According to a new study from Euclid Analytics, this generation really enjoys interactions from brands as they shop.
-74% of survey participants said they were down to receive messages on their phones during a store visit, while 81% of respondents said they were open to stores being in touch (text or email) after the shopping trip.
+The constant emails and notifications from retailers may seem annoying for some, but Millennials embrace it.
+According to a new study from Euclid Analytics, this generation enjoys interactions from brands as they shop.
+74% of survey participants said they were open to receive messages on their phones during a store visit, while 81% of respondents said they were open to stores being in touch (text or email) after the shopping trip.

-The desire to keep in touch with stores is an extension of how this generation has been targeted and the way they’ve grown up.
 Millennials have shopped online for most of their lives and receive personalized recommendations from brands such as Netflix.
-This has raised expectations to stay top of mind on and offline after every interaction.
+Buying online and receiving personalized marketing promotions has raised expectations to stay top of mind on and offline after every interaction.

 As online shopping continues to flourish, it’ll be interesting to see how retailers will conform to the in-person shopping experience and entice users to head to the mall.
-The constant contact with consumers could be a necessary solution.
+Constant contact with consumers could be a permanent solution.